 i) Promote a culture of security within the Group by means of communication and training activities in this area.

 j) Ensure the proper qualification of all security personnel, both internal and external, establishing rigorous training programmes and defining hiring requirements and standards that take this principle into account.
 In particular, train all security personnel in the area of human rights, or ensure that such personnel have received proper training in this area.

 k) Inform hired security providers of these principles and regularly evaluate their compliance herewith.

 l) Collaborate with public security authorities having responsibility for public security matters and not interfere in the performance of their legitimate duties.

 m) Act at all times in compliance with applicable law and within the framework established by the Code of Ethics and the other rules of the Corporate Governance System.

-This Corporate Security Policy was initially approved by the Board of Directors on 23 September 2013 and was last amended on 24 April 2019.
+This Policy was initially approved by the Board of Directors on 23 September 2013 and was last amended on 28 April 2020.